 With a huge success behind, OnePlus India launched OnePlus 2 on July 28, 2015, for a price of Rs.
 22,999 [16GB ROM].
 Unlike the previous lottery system in giving the invites, OnePlus has tweaked it to a queue system [first come, first serve basis].
-Even then, the demand for the phone was huge, and people started purchasing invites just like in the case of OnePlus One.
-I got in touch with the PR handling OnePlus who was reluctant in sending a unit but somehow arranged an invitation for me.
-It was actually my first OnePlus device, and thanks to Amazon speed delivery, I got the device on the same day!
+Even then, the demand for the phone was huge, and people started purchasing invites, just like in the case of OnePlus One.
+I got in touch with the PR handling OnePlus, who was reluctant to send a unit but somehow arranged an invitation for me.
+It was my first OnePlus device, and thanks to Amazon speed delivery, I got the device on the same day!

-I couldn’t stop myself and posted it on social, just to get people requesting me for invites, and asking how I got the device first.
-Moving on, I had a fun time exploring the OnePlus 2 and at the same time, had suffered a hand-burn.
+I couldn’t stop myself and posted it on social, to get people requesting me for invites and asking how I got the device first.
+Moving on, I had a fun time exploring the OnePlus 2 and, at the same time, had suffered a hand-burn.
 I’m serious!
-I did spend almost 23K on a smartphone which is touted to offer flagship experience, but then the OnePlus 2 was more of an oven.
-I mean, it gets heated so quick, that I could literally feel the burn with a mere 2-minutes of browsing or watching videos.
+I did spend almost 23K on a smartphone, which touted to offer flagship experience, but then the OnePlus 2 was more of an oven.
+I mean, it gets heated so quick, that I could feel the burn with a mere 2-minutes of browsing or watching videos.

 I remember this was the first backlash that OnePlus received.
-Previously, they had an issue with Cyanogen which led to a temporary ban but it was all sorted out.
-Still, the heating issue was straightly their own fault, but that didn’t stop users’ purchasing it.
+Previously, the company had an issue with Cyanogen, which led to a temporary ban, but it was all sorted out.
+Still, the heating issue was straightly their fault, but that didn’t stop users’ purchasing it.
 Besides the heating issue, I hadn’t faced any other but sold the phone right after the review [phewww].
 Should I say it as a failure?
 Quite not.
-Even though the phone had a heating issue, people were purchasing it and some people bought it for more than the selling price.
-Nonetheless, I personally feel this was the first fall.
+Even though the phone had a heating issue, people were purchasing it, and some people bought it for more than the selling price.
+Nonetheless, I feel this was the first fall.

 3. OnePlus X – Added Fuel to the Fall!

 In the same year, OnePlus wanted to test its luck in the budget-end segment with better specifications.
-Just after the 3 months of launching OnePlus, OnePlus X was officially launched to the India market On Oct 25th, 2015 for a starting price of Rs.
+Just after the three months of launching OnePlus, OnePlus X was officially launched to the India market On Oct 25th, 2015, for a starting price of Rs.
 16,999.
-The sale was quite similar to the OnePlus 2 i.e., you can only purchase it using an invite.
-OnePlus X is something that people didn’t expect, but it was really a good phone.
-However, no one thought that OnePlus would make it a customary of launching 2 smartphones every year.
+The sale was quite similar to the OnePlus 2.
+You can only purchase it using an invite.
+OnePlus X is something that people didn’t expect, but it was a good phone.
+However, no one thought that OnePlus would make it a customary of launching two smartphones every year.
 Before we get into it, let me discuss more on OnePlus X.

 Anyway, 2015 wasn’t a great year for OnePlus in India, but they got heads up in the form of community building.